De-Identification, Anonymization, Redaction Toolkit Services

 Use Case 1: Federal Agency Reporting:

 Currently there are many reporting programs across the US where health care organizations submit data to state and federal agencies in aggregate form.
-While these aggregate reports meet current mandates, there is a desire to obtain more detailed line-level information instead of aggregate data.
-However, in many instances the federal agency may not have the authorities necessary to receive PII/PHI data and hence requires the data to be de-identified in order to receive more granular data.
+While these aggregate reports meet current mandates, many agencies desire to obtain more detailed line-level information instead of aggregate data.
+Federal and state agencies may not have the authorities necessary to receive PII/PHI data and therefore requires the data to be de-identified to receive more granular data.
 The following are the examples of such reporting

 • Reporting from Federally Qualified Health Centers (FQHCs) to Federal Agencies